-What facilities are available?Castlegregory is a village has a population of about 200 that is vastly swelled by an in surge of holidaymakers attracted to its extensive blue flag beaches.
-To cater for this there are two small supermarkets a post office, a doctor and pharmacist.
-All resources are available in either Tralee or Dingle of which Castlegregory is about halfway between.
+What facilities are available?Castlegregory is a village which has a permanent population of about 200 that is vastly swelled by an influx of holidaymakers attracted to its extensive blue flag beaches.
+To cater for this there are two small supermarkets, a post office, a doctor and a pharmacist.
+All resources are available in either Tralee or Dingle from which Castlegregory is about halfway between.

 Any security concerns?Never an incident known to have occurred off Castlegregory.